lykmapipo/sqlbrite-migrations/README.md

 - `up` - List of SQL DDL to be applied to a database.
 Mainly for creating or altering a table.
 - `seeds` - List of SQL DML to be applied to a database.
 All DML will be applied after success `up DDL`.
-- `down` - List of DML and DDL to be applied to a database when downgrading. `Currently not implemented`.
+- `down` - List of DML and DDL to be applied to a database when downgrading.

 Whole of migration occur with a single database transaction.
 So up and seeding may happen or fail as whole.